TheArjunAgarwal/haskell2025/chapters-typ/example_chapter.typ

   )
 )

-. . . or vertically -
+. . . or vertically,

 #tree( pad: 0.7 ,
   (`(:)`,